netdata/netdata/docs/guides/troubleshoot/monitor-debug-applications-ebpf.md

 machine](/collectors/ebpf.plugin/README.md) to help you see exactly how specific applications are interacting with the Linux kernel.
 With these charts, you can root out bugs, discover optimizations, diagnose memory leaks, and much more.

-This means you can see exactly how often, and in what volume, the process creates processes, opens files, writes to the virtual file system (VFS), and much more.
+This means you can see exactly how often, and in what volume, the process creates processes, opens files, writes to filesystem using virtual filesystem (VFS) functions, and much more.
 Even better, the eBPF collector gathers metrics at an _event frequency_, which is even faster than Netdata's beloved 1-second granularity.
 When you troubleshoot and debug applications with eBPF, rest assured you miss not even the smallest meaningful event.

 Using this guide, you'll learn the fundamentals of setting up Netdata to give you kernel-level metrics from your application so that you can monitor, troubleshoot, and debug to your heart's content.